 A conspiracy is an agreement made between two or more people to commit a crime and an overt act in furtherance of the agreement.
 Because conspiracy is so broadly defined you can be found guilty of conspiracy even if you never successfully attempt or complete the crime.
 In cases where you do successfully commit the crime, you can be found guilty of both conspiracy and the crime itself.

-An overt act is action in furtherance of the conspiracy.
-Just talk alone is not enough for a conspiracy, but it is important to note that the overt act of any co-defendant is enough.
+An overt act is acting in furtherance of the conspiracy.
+Just talking alone is not enough for a conspiracy, but it is important to note that the overt act of any co-defendant is enough.
 In order to be guilty of the conspiracy you have.
 Generally, the consequences for conspiracy are almost as serious as the consequences for the crime you conspired to commit, in most instances only one offense level less serious.

 If you would like to schedule an initial consultation, contact a Colorado criminal defense attorney, we represent clients in Denver, Colorado, and surrounding area.
 The Savela Law Firm, P.C.
 Give us a call at (720) 821-1001 or complete our inquiry form.

 Prosecutors will often use conspiracy charges to gain leverage over the person they’re charging.
-The conspiracy charge can be used to scare lesser involved conspirators into testifying against the main defendant.
+The conspiracy charge can be used to scare lesser-involved conspirators into testifying against the main defendant.

 - Abandonment—you abandoned the conspiracy before the crime occurred.